-- In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Brushed Circles. - In the Tool Options, set the Size to 200 px.
-Open the Brush Settings.
-Set the Scatter to 30 and the Spacing to 200. - On the document, click and drag around the perimeter of the main paint spray.
-Make sure the circles all stay inside the boundaries of the document.
+- In the Layers panel, click on the Create a New Layer icon. - Double click directly on the name of the new layer and rename it Brushed Circles. - In the Tool Options, click on the Brush panel icon to toggle it open. - In the Brush panel, click on Brush Tip Shape.
+Set the Size to 200 and the Spacing to 200.
+Click on Scattering.
+Set the Scatter to 500%. - On the document, click and drag once around the perimeter of the main paint spray.
+Make sure the circles all stay inside the boundaries of the document. - In the Tool Options, click on the Brush panel icon to toggle it closed.